survivejs/webpack-book/manuscript/04_what_is_webpack.md

 If all loader evaluation completed without a runtime error, webpack includes the source in the last bundle. **Plugins** allow you to intercept **runtime events** at different stages of the bundling process.

 Although loaders can do a lot, they don’t provide enough power for advanced tasks.
 Plugins can intercept **runtime events** supplied by webpack.
-A good example is bundle extraction performed by the `ExtractTextPlugin` which, when used with a loader, extracts CSS files out of the bundle and into a separate file.
+A good example is bundle extraction performed by the `MiniCssExtractPlugin` which, when used with a loader, extracts CSS files out of the bundle and into a separate file.
 Without this step, CSS would be inlined in the resulting JavaScript, as webpack treats all code as JavaScript by default.
 The extraction idea is discussed in the *Separating CSS* chapter.

 ### Finishing